rishuranjanofficial/JWTweak/README.md

 # JWTweak

 ### Introduction
-This tool is basically designed to automate the progress of changing the JWT algorithm of input JWT Token and then generate the new JWT based on changed algorithm.
+With the global increase in JSON Web Token (JWT) usage, the attack surface has also increased significantly.
+Having said that, this tool is designed with the aim to automate the attacks and various test cases pertaining to JWT.
+This would help security enthusiasts to find security flaws in JWT implementation with little or no time.

 #### Features
 - Detect the algorithm of the input JWT Token